preqon/preqon.github.io/projects/honours.md

 using Neuropixel probes. i.e. local-field potential recordings).
 3. Came up with statistical experiments under an information-theoretic approach to investigate whether models of information transfer followed expectations from the neuroscience.
-Since neuroscience traditionally builds models of correlation in activity rather than models of quantified information.
+We suspected there might be discrepancies, since neuroscience traditionally builds models of functional connectivity/effective connectivity using correlation in activity rather than models of quantified information.
-4. Found that information transfers in mice visual cortices either followed expectations of hierarchical processing or were surprisingly homogenous.
+4. Found that information transfers in mice visual cortices either followed the expectations of hierarchical processing or were surprisingly homogenous.
 5. Recommended future studies in task-related datasets to ascertain how much information *relevant to a task* is being processed in a recorded brain area.